leefowlercu/hashicorp-terraform-api-postman-workspace/README.md

 Option A — import the folder (recommended):
 1. In Postman, click Import.
-2. Drag-and-drop the `postman/collections/` folder and `postman/environments/hcp-terraform.postman_environment.json`.
+2. Drag-and-drop the `postman/collections/` folder and `postman/environments/terraform.postman_environment.json`.
-3. Select the `hcp-terraform` environment after import.
+3. Select the `Terraform` environment after import.

 Option B — import individual collections: Import one or more JSON files from `postman/collections/` alongside the shared environment.